Cameron Thurley

 He played a major role in helping Clarence to the 2009 TSL Premiership by playing inspiring football, in particular in the preliminary final against Burnie when he took a towering pack mark late in the final quarter.

 In 2010 Clarence won back to back premiership in the TSL beating Devonport very comfortably at Bellerive Oval in front of crowd of 6,000 plus supporters.
 Cameron played a star role in the win and dominated from the opening bounce finishing with 35+ possessions and kicking one goal and was awarded the Darrel Baldock Medal as Best On Ground.
 After accepting his medals on the dias, Cameron grabbed the microphone and famously said “we’re going to paint the town red and white tonight”!!He went on to win the Senior Best & Fairest in 2010 & 2011 and also won leading goal kicker for Clarence in that year.
 Cameron captained Clarence in 2011, 2012, and 2013.

 Over his career, Cameron won multiple Team of The Year Awards which included captaining the Team of the Year in 2011 and winning the RACT Media Award in the same year.

-After a successful AFL career and playing over 100 senior games for Clarence and the Tasmanian Devils, Cameron’s football career was cut short in 2013 after a serious accident falling down a flight of stairs which left him with four brain operations, 22 days in an induced coma, and three months in hospital.
-With the help of his amazing family and friends and the support of the Tasmanian community, Cameron learnt to walk and talk again.
-His greatest strength in his recovery was his mental strength, positive mindset, and his determination.
+Cameron sustained serious injuries from a fall down a flight of stairs in 2013, concluding a football career that included playing over 100 senior games for Clarence and the Tasmanian Devils.
+His medical treatment involved four brain surgeries, a 22-day induced coma, and a three month hospital stay.
+Assisted by his family, friends and the Tasmanian community, he underwent rehabilitation to regain his ability to walk and talk, relying on his personal determination and a positive mindset during the recovery process.